3dbeb41841bfbfcc24d55143816cf7f1/rails-active-record-migrations/readme.md

 ## Let's add another column to our Users table via Migration

-So far, we dropped and recreated our tables when we wanted to add columns to them.
-But this is not a practical, real-world solution.
-So we use migrations to do this in Rails.

-Rails gives us some help to generate migration files - we can list the fields and their types in the generate command, and if we name the migration appropriately, Rails even guesses the name of the table:
+As we saw earlier, Rails gives us some help to generate migration files - we can list the fields and their types in the generate command, and if we name the migration appropriately, Rails even guesses the name of the table:

 **WE DO:**